 If you are trying to secure the patronage of people with families, you will want to avoid showing content on your TVs that is geared to adults or might draw a crowd that is not very family-friendly.
 For example, you might not want to play sports on your televisions because doing so will typically draw a rowdy crowd and create an environment that is unlike the wholesome atmosphere people with families are looking for.

 If you are a parent of a family, you probably know that if the kids are happily entertained while eating at a restaurant, then your job as a parent is made a lot easier, allowing you to relax and enjoy your food.
 That is why showing children’s shows can be a great addition to your restaurant’s TV menu.
 Even better is if you can have family-friendly programming that entertains both children and adults like the funny fails playlist that the free Loop TV player provides for restaurants, then this free, game-changing technology is a great option.

 Many people who go to a restaurant want to be entertained by the content playing on television without feeling the need to focus much of their attention on what is unfolding on the screen.
 Maybe they are locked into conversation with their friends, and in a brief period of silence, they can look at the screen and see something visually pleasing only to return back to the conversation a few seconds later.

 Music, which is already a medium with the power to unite people, is made that much more entertaining by the visually stunning music videos that artists put out these days.
 Playing music videos on your restaurant’s televisions is a great way to foster a fun atmosphere while giving people the space to enjoy the company of their friends.
-One of the best things about loop TV is that you get a whole cache of music video playlists already downloaded to your loop streaming device, so you can just choose the vibe that you want to set and let loop take care of the rest.
+One of the best things about Loop TV is that you get huge selection of music video playlists to stream, so you can just choose the vibe that you want to set and let Loop TV take care of the rest.
 The scheduling tool enables you to change the music throughout the day, depending on type of customers who visit throughout the day.

 4. Extreme Sports